Why is it important?

 The tools below may be useful when considering or preparing an outcomes-focused conversation.

-Go to: Core Skills - Interactive Triangle of Care Core Skills – Outcomes Triangle.
+Core Skills – Outcomes Triangle.
 This page contains a selection of downloadable factsheets on core skills useful for outcomes-focused conversations

-Download the tool as a PDF file Preparing for the Conversation Checklist (PDF file 118KB).
+Preparing for the Conversation Checklist (PDF file 118KB).
 This is a self assessment tool, helpful when planning an outcomes focused conversation

-Download the tool as a PDF file Ecogram (PDF file 443KB).
+Ecogram (PDF file 443KB).
 A useful visual assessment of an individuals family, social and community relationships

-Download the tool as a PDF file Powerful Questioning (PDF file 365KB).
+Powerful Questioning (PDF file 365KB).
 This tool considers what makes a powerful question, the value of powerful questions and provides opportunities to design and ask powerful questions